EnviroGroup’s Solar Power Guide

 Are there rebates available for solar panels or solar battery storage?

-There has also been an increase in government financing schemes which allow customers to pay back council or the state for the cost of their solar system, with low or no interest.
+There has also been an increase in government financing schemes such as Environmental Upgrade Agreements (EUA) which allow customers to pay back council or the state for the cost of their solar system, with low or no interest.
 Again, this is a wonderful incentive furthering the possibilities for people considering buying a solar system.

 Get in touch with one of our experts to see what rebate schemes that you are eligible for!